MicrosoftDocs/microsoft-365-community/Community/microsoft365-maturity-model--people-and-communities-competency.md

 Staff retention may be difficult as there is little in the way of glue to keep people together and create those connections.
 Users may feel lost and unsure of their purpose.
 This impact will be harder if the organisation is largely working remotely.

 Systems may exist to support identifying who works in the organization and in which department.
-Distribution lists are used to communicate with groups such as �ǣAll Company��� and each department.
+Distribution lists are used to communicate with groups such as "All Company" and each department.
 The processes to update information fall to IT, are essentially manual and undocumented, and lack formal processes to manage their members.

 ### Level 200 - Managed